 Nevil visited CAIDA and NLANR at the San Diego Supercomputer Centre fairly often during the '90s.
 He worked with CAIDA and MCI in developing a version of NeTraMet which worked with the DOS-based OC3MON system; during this development he contributed the DOS TCP stack used by OC3MON.
 He spent the first half of 2000 on sabbatical leave at CAIDA, and now works 50% of his time for them.
 The other 50% of his time he continues to work for the University of Auckland.

-Nevil is co-ordinator of the CAIDA Metrics Working Group, which was set up in February 2000.
-This group's goal is to provide educational material explaining network measurement to Enterprise IT managers, to define a minimal set of metrics for characterising network performance (including best-current-practice methods of measuring them), and to produce a requirements document for network hardware vendors so that such measurements become widely and easily accessible.
+Nevil was co-ordinator of the CAIDA Metrics Working Group, which operated between February 2000 - 2003.
+This group's goal was to provide educational material explaining network measurement to Enterprise IT managers, to define a minimal set of metrics for characterising network performance (including best-current-practice methods of measuring them), and to produce a requirements document for network hardware vendors so that such measurements become widely and easily accessible.

 Nevil continues to develop NeTraMet at CAIDA.
 He has produced versions of NeTraMet which